Tax Planning in Bakersfield, CA

 • Use a Company Vehicle —

-Based on your Bakersfield, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on your business activities in Bakersfield, CA, both you and your employees could use a company vehicle and deduct the associated costs.
 You can take this deduction using one of two methods:

 • Consider Fringe Benefits For Your Employees —